Statistics of Feynman amplitudes in $\phi^4$-theory: Number of graphs and automorphisms

 \Cref{thm:random_graphs} helps to interpret the numbers reported in \cref{tab:periods_count} for larger loop order: \begin{enumerate} \item Most of the 1PI simple completions are 4-edge connected, in accordance with \cref{thm:random_graphs}(1). \item Most of the 1PI simple completions are primitive.
-Having excluded multiedges and tadpoles, this can be understood from \cref{thm:random_graphs} (2): Each possibly divergent subgraph has asymptotically zero probability of being present, and by \cref{thm:random_graphs} (4), the number of such subgraphs is relatively small since subgraphs have lower loop order than the original graph. \item For the completions, and even more strikingly for the decompletions in \cref{tab:periods_count}, the proportion of planar graphs is small at higher loop order.
+Having excluded multiedges and tadpoles, this can be understood from \cref{thm:random_graphs} (2): Each possibly divergent subgraph has asymptotically zero probability of being present, and by \cref{thm:random_graphs} (4), the number of such subgraphs is relatively small since subgraphs have lower $L$ than the original graph.
+See also the explicit results in \cite{cvitanovic_number_1978,borinsky_renormalized_2017}. \item For the completions, and even more strikingly for the decompletions in \cref{tab:periods_count}, the proportion of planar graphs is small at higher loop order.
 This is plausible from \cref{thm:random_graphs} (5), namely that the number of planar graphs grows only exponentially, not factorially. \end{enumerate}